The Romance of Rosy Ridge: Plot

 Henry is no longer welcome at the MacBeans.
 He does not leave the area though; he starts building a schoolhouse.

 Eventually, Lissy Anne can no longer bear to be apart from Henry.
 She walks away into the night with him, without her father's knowledge but with her mother's approval.
 Gill tracks them down with a bloodhound, intending to shoot his would-be son-in-law.
-When five masked nightriders approach, Henry strikes Gill unconscious and seizes his rifle.
+When five masked nightriders approach, Henry knocks Gill unconscious and seizes his rifle.
 The horsemen start shooting to kill.
-Taking cover Henry kills four and captures the fifth after a lengthy footchase and fistfight at a burnt-out dwelling.
+Taking cover Henry kills four and captures the fifth after a lengthy foot chase and fistfight at a burnt-out dwelling.
 It is Badge Dessark.
 He confesses that his father is behind the raids, not out of loyalty to the South, but simply for financial profit.
 With the Dessarks hanged, the community starts to heal.

-Finally, Henry reveals why he sought out the MacBeans.
-In a flashback, it is revealed that he first met Ben as they were walking across the hills to enlist in the war.
+Finally, Henry reveals why he secretly sought out the MacBeans.
+In a flashback, he says that he first met Ben as they were walking across the hills to enlist in the war.
 As they traveled together singing and laughing, they became good friends.
 Approaching the turn-off signpost they decided in jest on a foot race to see who could be the first to reach it.
 Henry ended up on the north branch, with Ben on the south.
 They were stunned by their differing allegiances.
 Henry ultimately persuaded Ben into coming with him.
 Two days before the war's end, Ben was killed suddenly.
 Before dying, he made Henry promise to help the family with the harvest.
 After hearing this, a teary-eyed Gill gives Henry and Lissy Anne his blessing to get married.